 In the following Knife throwing beginners guide, I will teach you the very basic knowledge and skills, just enough to get you started, I can’t teach you much more because I am still learning myself.

-You’ll learn about beginners equipment, techniques, safety and other basic aspects of this fun hobby.
+You’ll learn about beginners knife throwing equipment, throwing techniques, knife safety and other basic aspects of this fun hobby.

-I do however recommend searching for a local club or expert tutor you will learn the art of knife throwing much faster and efficiently.
+I do however recommend searching for a local club or expert tutor you will learn the art of knife throwing much faster and more efficiently.
 It’s also safer at the beginning to be supervised by an expert.

 Types of Throwing Knives

-Types of throwing knives fall into a few categories which I will now explain:
+Different types of throwing knives fall into a few simple categories which I will now explain:

 Blade Heavy Throwing Knife